jameslockwood/module/README.md

 ```

 ###Extending a `Module`
-Just like with Backbone, we can extend a Module so that behaviour and properties can be inherited.
+We can extend a Module so that behaviour and properties can be inherited.
 ``` JavaScript
 var MyModule = Module.extend({
    initialize : function(){ ... },